 - Have a baccalaureate or master's degree in industrial engineering (or related field) from an accredited college or university, with a grade point average (GPA) of at least 3.0 on a 4.0 scale, and at least 3.4 GPA on master's degree work

-- Have a minimum score of 700 (155 in the new scale) on the Quantitative portion and 450 (150 in the new scale) on the Verbal portion of the GRE
+- Have a minimum score of 155 on the Quantitative portion and 150 on the Verbal portion of the GRE

-- Have a minimum score of 80 (580 paper based) on the TOEFL iBT or a minimum of 6.0 on the IELTS (international students only)
+- Have a minimum score of 80 on the TOEFL iBT (580 paper based) or a minimum of 6.5 on the IELTS (international students only)

 - Three letters of recommendation, addressed to the Director of Graduate Studies, assessing the applicant's potential to do graduate work

 All PhD students are required to take the following courses as soon as possible after their admission to the PhD program.
 These courses provide students with a common, solid background in mathematics, statistics, and industrial engineering.